Q: How often should I get my bicycle serviced?

 Q: Can I get the rust off my bicycle?

-A: Generally speaking, rust cannot be removed permanently; even if it is cleaned off and oiled it will eventually return.
-High quality components tend to last longer and resist rusting.
+A: Generally speaking, rust cannot be removed permanently and would also be cost prohibitive to do !
+Even if it's cleaned off and oiled it will quickly return.
+High end bikes that use quality components tend to last longer and are usually more resistant to rusting.

 Q: Why can’t I pump my tyres at the service station?

 A: More than likely you have presta valves fitted (French or high pressure).
 These vales require a special pump.
 However, you can purchase a valve adaptor for a few dollars that will enable you to pump your tyres at the servo.
 Keep in mind that high pressure road tyres normally need to be pumped to 100 – 140 psi, you will be lucky to get 50psi at a servo.